 Having a Tonsillectomy:

 - A tonsillectomy is done in the operating room.
 Your child will receive anesthesia to keep him asleep during the surgery.

 - The surgery usually takes less than an hour.

 - Most children will spend several hours in the hospital after surgery.
 Some will spend the night, depending on their age and medical history.
 Your child’s doctor will discuss this with you.

-- Your child should not have aspirin or ibuprofen for two weeks before or after the surgery.
+- Your child should not have aspirin for two weeks before or after the surgery.

 What to expect after Surgery:

 - Your child will have an IV.
 We may give your child steroids through his IV line to reduce swelling in the throat.
 Some children may also receive IV antibiotics.

 - There may be small amounts of bloody drainage from your child’s nose or mouth for as long as one week after surgery.
 This is normal.

 - Your child will have a sore throat.
 If your child complains of pain, medicine can be given.
 Your child’s nurse may put a bag filled with ice (called an ice collar) on your child’s neck to help reduce the pain.